Catalan navy

-The Catalan navy was a navy from Catalonia.
-It encompassed the Catalan ships, Catalan admirals and Catalan crew, that were under the direct or indirect orders of the counts of Barcelona and represented a reality recognized throughout the Mediterranean from its origins in the 9th century, as stated by Einhard in Annales regni Francorum (c.
+The Catalan navy was the navy from the Principality of Catalonia.
+It encompassed the Catalan ships, Catalan admirals and Catalan crew, that were under the direct or indirect orders of the counts of Barcelona (i.e. the kings of Aragon, and later the kings of Spain) and represented a reality recognized throughout the Mediterranean from its origins in the 9th century, as stated by Einhard in Annales regni Francorum (c.
 830), until Ferdinand the Catholic.
 In later times, ships built and manned on the Catalan coast, even, some of them, under the authority of non-Catalan kings, such as the kings of Naples, staged some important events.

 Similarly, the navies of the kingdoms of Mallorca and Valencia had their own entity and can be studied separately.

 Fame of the Catalan navy

-The modern generic designation "Armada del rey de Aragón" is inexact and not very descriptive of medieval reality, because until Ferdinand the Catholic, the galleys of the Crown of Aragon were Catalan, Valencian or Majorcan.
+The modern generic designation "Navy of the King of Aragon" is inexact and not very descriptive of medieval reality, because until Ferdinand the Catholic, the galleys of the Crown of Aragon were Catalan, Valencian or Majorcan.
 They were often owned by local institutions (Generalitat, municipalities, etc.).
 Sometimes they were privately owned, or brought into the service of the king.
 For quite a long time, the fame of the Catalan army was recognized by many writers: